 Yale University, Dr. David Spiegel

 Search for unknown, high-abundance tissue crosslinks

-Arteries slowly stiffen with age, in substantial part because of adventitious cross-linking of the structural proteins collagen and elastin.
-Developing rejuvenation biotechnologies to break these crosslinks is key to restoring youthful arterial function.
+Arteries slowly stiffen with age, in large part through adventitious cross-linking of the structural proteins collagen and elastin.
+Developing rejuvenation biotechnologies that break these crosslinks is key to restoring youthful arterial function.
 However, it is vital that we understand which crosslinks do the most damage to our cellular structure.

-Dr. Clark has established analytical methods required to study extracellular tissues and obtain preliminary data on the aging of tissues in mice.
-Preliminary data has allowed the methods to be tested and to explore where the analytical focus should be in future studies and method developments.
+Dr. Clark has established analytical methods necessary for the study of extracellular tissues and obtained preliminary data on the aging of tissues in mice.
+This data has been used to determine where the analytical focus should be both in future studies and in the development of new methods.